 Manufacturer and certification details

-You must check the manufacturer and certification details to confirm the MTC is valid and authentic.
+Verify manufacturer and certification details to confirm the MTC is authentic, complete, and issued by the responsible party.

 | Component | Description |